 The secret to keeping food fresh, naturally

-A traditional Vietnamese meat snack could hold the key to developing a safe, natural food preservative, addressing the twin global problems of food waste and food-borne illness.
+A traditional Vietnamese meat may be the secret to keeping food fresh without chemicals.
+Nem chua, a fermented pork snack, could hold the key to developing a safe, natural food preservative, addressing the twin global problems of food waste and food-borne illness.

-The fermented pork snack, nem chua, is eaten raw but doesn’t cause food poisoning when prepared correctly.
+Nem chua is eaten raw.
+However, it doesn’t cause food poisoning when prepared correctly.
 This is because friendly bacteria that thrive in the fermented meat make a special compound that destroys more dangerous bacteria.
-Now researchers at RMIT University have shown how this bacteria-killing compound could be used to keep food fresh for longer, offering a natural way to reduce both food poisoning and food waste.
+Now researchers at RMIT University have shown how this bacteria-killing compound could be used for keeping food fresh for longer.
+This could offer a natural way to reduce both food poisoning and food waste.

 Co-lead researcher Professor Oliver Jones says that changes in consumer habits have led to a greater demand for natural alternatives to artificial food preservatives.

 “Scientists have known about these bacteria-killing compounds for many years,” he says.
 “But the challenge is to produce them in large enough quantities to be used by the food industry.
 The nem chua compound is colourless, odourless, tasteless and very resilient.

 “Through this research, we’ve identified the right growth conditions that would enable us to make it in large amounts, potentially at industrial scales.
 With further development, we hope it will be an effective, safe, natural solution for food waste and food-borne disease.”